 Ease of Transport

-This model was among the best duffels we tested for our "Ease of Transport" category and is also one of the most comfortable bags to carry for extended periods of time.
-We like the two well designed, articulated, and pleasantly padded shoulder straps that all of our testers commented were one of the most comfortable in the review.
+This model was one of the best duffels we tested for our "Ease of Transport" category and is also one of the most comfortable bags to backpack carry for extended periods.
+We like the two well designed, contoured and padded shoulder straps, which all of our testers observed were among the most comfortable in the review.
 The straps on the Black Hole were undoubtedly more comfortable than either the Helly Hansen Duffel Bag 2, Gregory Alpaca, or the Marmot Long Hauler.

 The low profile grab loops on the Black Hole Duffel.

 The Black Hole features low-profile grab loops on each end that are easy and comfortable to grab.
 There are two shorter straps on the side (in addition to the shoulder straps) for carrying the bag briefcase style or merely to assist in dragging it around.
 The Black Hole also features four sets of vertically oriented daisy chains, plus a few extra lash points to help facilitate attaching the bag to auto rooftops, yaks, or whatever else you might need.
-If exotic locations and expedition travel are foremost in your travel bag needs, we recommend the Black Hole along with The North Face Base Camp Duffel and Gregory Alpaca.
-These models provided the most lashing options (to tie them to animals and other things) than any other contender we tested.
+If exotic locations and expedition travel are foremost in your travel bag needs, we recommend the Black Hole, along with The North Face Base Camp Duffel and Gregory Alpaca.
+These models provided more lashing options (to tie them to animals and other things) than any others we tested.

 The Black Hole Duffel features daisy chains on all four corners, which offers plenty of lashing options.
 We found these attachment points to be super useful for attaching to the top of a jeep, a llama (yes llama) or rigging to a sled for glacier travel.